modin-project/modin/modin/engines/base/README.md

 ### Object Hierarchy

-- `frame/partition.py` contains `BaseFramePartition` interface and its implementations.
+- `frame/partition.py` contains `BasePandasFramePartition` interface and its implementations.
-- `frame/partition_manager.py` contains `BaseFrameManager` interface and its implementations.
+- `frame/partition_manager.py` contains `BasePandasFrameManager` interface and its implementations.
-	- `BaseFrameManager` manages 2D-array of `BaseFramePartition` object
+	- `BasePandasFrameManager` manages 2D-array of `BasePandasFramePartition` object
 - `frame/axis_partition.py` contains `BaseFrameAxisPartition` and with the following hierarchy:
 	```
 	BaseFrameAxisPartition -> PandasOnRayFrameAxisPartition -> {PandasOnRayFrameColumnPartition, PandasOnRayFrameRowPartition}
 	```
-	- `BaseFrameAxisPartition` is a high level view onto BaseFrameManager' data.
+	- `BaseFrameAxisPartition` is a high level view onto BasePandasFrameManager' data.
 It is more convenient to operate on `BaseFrameAxisPartition` sometimes.